Australian wildfires destroy homes, kill cattle as hundreds of people flee

 The 2009 Black Saturday bushfires in Victoria killed 173 people and injured more than 400.

-Reporting by Jane Wardell; Editing by Susan Fenton
+Reporting by Jane Wardell and Tom Westbrook; Editing by Susan Fenton